estuary/flow/site/docs/reference/Connectors/capture-connectors/apache-kafka.md

 Other connection security methods may be enabled in the future.
 :::

+### AWS Managed Streaming Kafka (MSK)

+If using AWS Managed Streaming for Apache Kafka (MSK), you can use IAM authentication with our connector.
+Read more about IAM authentication with MSK in AWS docs: [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).

+Additionally, you want to make sure that your VPC configuration allows inbound and outbound requests to Estuary's IP address: `34.121.207.128`

 ## Configuration

 You configure connectors either in the Flow web app, or by directly editing the catalog specification file.